Using Python and LangChain

 The output from the chain is typically a string, and you can specify an output parser to parse the output.

-Adding a StrOutputParser to the chain would ensure a string.
+Adding a StrOutputParser to the chain would ensure a string is returned.

 python